nixilla/gather/README.md

 #### Token Authentication

-The communication between the containers is done via [token authentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).
+The communication between the servers is done via [token authentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).

-In `gather` there are tokens per user to connect to other containers.
+In `gather` there are tokens per user to connect to other servers.
 This means that every time a logged in user tries to visit any page that requires to fetch data from any of the other apps, `aether-kernel` and/or `aether-odk`, the system will verify that the user token for that app is valid or will request